nbnbhattarai/dotfiles/README.md

 2. Enable Dotfile support and select your personal dotfile repo:
 ![image](https://user-images.githubusercontent.com/7649736/157506457-79949742-2585-4e73-ab50-6e5962e0ce5f.png)

+3. Any future Codespaces you spin up will use these dotfiles!
+Note that they are part of the initialization process, so you'll only see changes when creating new Codespaces.

 ## Use these dotfiles locally
 Although the motivation behind this repo was to improve the Codespaces experience, you can also use it to sync dotfiles across your local machine(s).
 It's designed to work with [homesick](https://github.com/technicalpickles/homesick), although it should be adaptable to work with [any of GitHub's recommended dotfile-management tools](https://dotfiles.github.io/utilities/).
 To use this with `homesick` (requires `ruby`):